-This section is about our Forward work plan for 2024–27 and the status of audits that are in progress.
+This section is about our forward work plan for 2024–27 and the status of audits that are in progress.

 Our independent assurance helps parliament, the community and other stakeholders understand whether public sector entities and local governments are delivering their services effectively, efficiency, economically, and in accordance with legislative requirements.